knockaway/unit-test-patterns-and-strategies/Readme.md

 # Unit Test Patterns And Strategies

-The puprose of this repository is to provide instruction on some common unit test patterns and strategies.
+The purpose of this repository is to provide instruction on some common unit test patterns and strategies.
 Within the [lessons](./lessons) directory there are several subdirectories.
 The lessons are primarily written according to test patterns and strategies usable with the [`tap`](https://node-tap.org)